isc-projects/kea/doc/sphinx/arm/netconf.rst

     Features: ! - Means that the feature is effectively disabled because of its false if-feature(s)

 To reinstall a module, if the revision YANG entry was bumped, simply installing it will update it automatically.
-Othweise, it must first be uninstalled:
+Otherwise, it must first be uninstalled:

 .. code-block:: console